stintosestudios/forFrame_collection_1_0_42/README.md

 * The way that scene.render accepts an appendRender.

 The scene.render method should accept an appendRender method as part of an object, just like the methods scene.play, and scene.toPNGCollection.
 This will make things easer when it is desired to just render a single given frame.

+* node sever.js

+Although the method of starting chrome with loose security settings works, a better way might just be to serve what is being worked on via http.
+As such I should provide a simple server.js file in the root name space to will just provide a simple static server to do just that.

+* scene.injectUI

+A method that injects a user interface that allows for playback, jump to frame, export to png collection functions among other things.
+This will be nice as it will allow for me to just use that to provide everything I want when working with an animation in a simple UI, so I do not have to keep changing my code around.

+* opacity

+add an opacity value to parts, and make the necessary change to the render method to allow for opacity effects.